Percival33/phish-target-recognition/README.md

 ##### Optimize threshold (Baseline)

 Run grid search on the validation set to find a good threshold.
-Ensure you point to the val CSV and images produced by the splitter.
+Ensure you point to the validation CSV and images produced by the splitter.

 ```bash